heatherlii/heatherlii.github.io/landing.md

 ---
-title: Landing
+title: Skills
-layout: Skills
+layout: Landing
-description: 'See which softwares I can use.'
+description: 'Look at what I can do!'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---